veber01/LC-LateCompany/README.md

 Bugs that are already fixed and im aiming to fix.

-:white_check_mark: Late joiners have the name "Unknown"
+:white_check_mark: Late joiners have the name "Unknown" (current fix only applies to players who has the mod installed)

 :white_check_mark: Late joiners might appear invisible

 :white_check_mark: Lobby gets removed from the list after game has started

-:white_check_mark: Players sometimes unable to join even when the lobby is not full
+:white_check_mark: Players sometimes unable to join even when the lobby is not full (in some rare cases this can happen)

 :white_check_mark: Lobby shows the correct amount of players present in the lobby on the list